apache/pekko/docs/src/main/paradox/typed/replicated-eventsourcing.md

 Java
 :  @@snip [ReplicatedShardingTest.java](/cluster-sharding-typed/src/test/java/jdocs/org/apache/pekko/cluster/sharding/typed/ReplicatedShardingCompileOnlySpec.java) { #sending-messages }

-More advanced routing among the replicas is currently left as an exercise for the reader (or may be covered in a future release [#29281](https://github.com/akka/akka/issues/29281), [#29319](https://github.com/akka/akka/issues/29319)).
+More advanced routing among the replicas is currently left as an exercise for the reader.

 ## Tagging events and running projections